Hobart Tasmania Restaurants Dining Salamanca Place - Tourism Australia

 Hobart is certainly a beautiful Australian city.
 It began its early life as a penal colony in 1803, making it the second oldest city in the country.

-Sitting on the Derwent River and with the harbour with many of the original buildings restored, the city makes for a historically picturesque place.
+Sitting on the Derwent River and harbour, with many of the original Georgian sandstone buildings restored, the city makes for a historically picturesque place.

 The Docks